frckbrice/project-api_spec/DEPLOYMENT.md

 # Deployment Guide

-This guide explains how to deploy the SenWiseTool API documentation.
+This guide explains how to deploy the CocoaFlow API documentation.

 ## 🚀 Vercel Deployment